 For debt securities, this is the percentage of principal (nominal) or par value at which the security is trading at the end of the reporting period.
-If the security is not held in the final month of the reporting period, this field must be left blank.
-Figures are expressed as a percentage and should be reported unrounded and as accurately as possible.
+Figures are expressed as a percentage and should be reported as accurately as possible.
 The price should be gross before any commissions or other fees are added/deducted.
 Non-participating preference share prices should not be reported here but should instead be reported as an equity price.

-For equity, investment fund share securities or non-participating preference shares, this is the market price of the instrument at the end of the reporting period, i.e. the closing price at end-quarter.
-Again, the current price for equity should be reported unrounded and as accurately as possible.
+For equity, investment fund share securities or non-participating preference shares, this is the market price of the instrument at the end of the reporting period, i.e. the closing price at end quarter day.